Bayan-daux/PyBer_Analysis/README.md

 ### **Part Two: PyBer_Challenge**

--   Create a summary DataFrame of the ride-sharing data by city type.
+ Create a summary DataFrame and multi-line chart of the ride-sharing data by city type.

 -   Deliverable 01: A ride-sharing summary DataFrame by city type